RandomStudio/random-studio/src/pages/projects/an-interactive-studio-sun-together-with-light-artist-arnout-meijer.md

 ---
 templateKey: Project
-title: An Interactive Studio Sun together with light-artist Arnout Meijer
+title: Interactive Studio Lights together with Arnout Meijer
 intro: Located in a courtyard within a housing block, our studio doesn’t get much direct sunlight in winter.
 Using this problem as a tool in our research into interactive space, we started to think about how we could connect our